-Any business or services which has human to human interaction will likely to face a slowdown because of the fears of Coronavirus (COV).
-Likewise digital or online services will face a boom.
+Any business or services which has human to human interaction will likely to face a slowdown because of the fears of Coronavirus (COVID).
+Lately digital or online services will face a boom.

 What impact coronavirus could possibly have on the citizenship by investment industry?

 Covid had both positive and Negative effects on the CBI industry, like a double edged sword.

 Covid infact accelerated global demand for CBI and Golden visa programs.
 It made more people realize the importance of plan B for the future and the importance of alternative citizenship or residence abroad and not to be trapped by one passport.

 We have seen a huge rise in inquires especially from the US, UK and other developed countries.
 A number of high profile wealthy people have been investing in second passports for the future.